eljoey/BDO-Api-Helper/README.md

 ### Prices

 Grabs the current marketplace info for desired items.
+Routes are cached for 5min but if you are the first to request in the last 5 minutes then it will take a few seconds to get the info and respond.

 - [Alchemy](docs/prices/alchemy.md) `GET /api/prices/alchemy`
 - [Cooking](docs/prices/cooking.md) `GET /api/prices/cooking`